bytecodealliance/component-docs/component-model/examples/tutorial/README.md

 # Building a Calculator of Wasm Components

 This tutorial walks through how to compose a component to build a Wasm calculator.
-It is a rich example of using multiple components, targeting distinct worlds described across multiple WIT packages
+This example uses multiple components that target distinct worlds defined across multiple WIT packages.

 The first package consists of addition operations